terramar-labs/packages/README.md

 ### Updating satis.json

 ```
-bin/console update
+bin/console satis:update
 ```

-This command parses the project `config.yml` file and generates an updated satis.json with all valid composer packages it is able to locate.
+This command generates an updated satis.json with all enabled packages.

 ### Updating the exposed packages.json